-- (a) There shall be a maximum of seven (7) Professional Achievement Awards per year, each valued at \$1,500.00.
+- (a) There shall be a maximum of seven (7) Professional Achievement Awards per year, each valued at \$10,000.00.
 Up to two (2) awards shall be provided for professional librarians and up to five (5) awards shall be provided for Instructor employees, which may, at the discretion of the recipient, be added to their Professional Expense Reimbursement. - (b) The procedures to be used to select the professional librarian recipient(s) shall be as follows: - (i) recommendations shall be made by the Peer Evaluation Committee to the University Librarian by November 20, and, subject to Article 42.4(b)(ii), the Committee's recommendation shall be final and binding; - (ii) where the University Librarian is not satisfied that the Peer Evaluation Committee's list contains the names of all those employees s/he believes worthy of consideration, s/he may request that the Committee consider or reconsider additional names.
 The Committee shall do so, and its consideration or re-consideration shall be final and binding. - (iii) the Peer Evaluation Committee shall report its decision to the University Librarian by November 20.
-The University Librarian shall report the decisions of the Peer Evaluation Committee to the President by December 21.

-- (c) The procedures to be used to select the Instructor employee recipient(s) shall be as follows: - (i) the committee for determining recipients shall consist of two (2) persons appointed by CUASA and two (2) persons appointed by the employer. - (ii) the basis shall be outstanding performance by an Instructor employee in meeting the responsibilities as defined in the collective agreement, and in the individual job descriptions referred to by the collective agreement; and, - (iii) candidates may be either nominated by a colleague or apply directly for an award and shall submit nominations to the Office of the Vice-President (Academic) by November 20. - (d) Employees shall only be eligible to receive both a Professional Achievement Award and a Teaching Achievement Award where the basis cited for each award is separate and distinct. - 42.5 The allocation of unexpended monies in Article 42.2 and 42.3 shall be determined by JCAA.
+The University Librarian shall report the decisions of the Peer Evaluation Committee to the President by December 21. - (c) The procedures to be used to select the Instructor employee recipient(s) shall be as follows: - (i) the committee for determining recipients shall consist of two (2) persons appointed by CUASA and two (2) persons appointed by the employer. - (ii) the basis shall be outstanding performance by an Instructor employee in meeting the responsibilities as defined in the collective agreement, and in the individual job descriptions referred to by the collective agreement; and, - (iii) candidates may be either nominated by a colleague or apply directly for an award and shall submit nominations to the Office of the Vice-President (Academic) by November 20. - (d) Employees shall only be eligible to receive both a Professional Achievement Award and a Teaching Achievement Award where the basis cited for each award is separate and distinct. - (e) The Deans/University Librarian will be an information resource for the Committee but will not participate in any other way in its deliberations. - (f) Receipt of an award will occur on the May 1 following the date of application but may be